 Combat sports can get rough.
 If you want to stay in the game having the right protective gear can make all the difference.
 Shin guards are important for training and competing in a variety of martial arts including Muay Thai, kickboxing, and Mixed Martial Arts.
 There are several styles of shin guards depending on what you need.
+We also have a fantastic range of women's shin guards too.
 It's important to know what type of shin guards work best for your martial art when picking out the perfect pair.

 Heavy striking martial arts that focus on kicks need especially good shin protection.
 Kickboxing and Muay Thai shin guards are designed to provide that protection.
 Shin guards protect both the wearer and their sparring partner.
 They diffuse incoming impacts and soften strikes which means you can train longer and harder.
 Muay Thai shin guards are usually strap style and made of leather or synthetic leather.
 Some shin guards also include instep of top of foot coverage to protect your foot and ankle when kicking.